MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/MentorCruisePodcast.md

 Dylan Israel is the first guest on the new MentorCruise Podcast, and the topic is "**Breaking into big tech**."

-During the Podcast, Dylan discusses his path to success as a self-taught developer, from his humble beginnings to landing his first job at a "**FAANG**" company.
+Dylan discusses his path to success as a self-taught developer during the Podcast, from his humble beginnings to landing his first job at a "FAANG" company.

 *(* ***FAANG:*** *Facebook, Amazon, Apple, Netflix, and Google)*